Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce on Saganons end of portage from Lillypad 2025-08-11 15:37](./attachments/202508111537-000.jpeg "Royce on Saganons end of portage from Lillypad 2025-08-11 15:37")

 We saw toad on the portage and a leopard frog at the lake.
 That portage left us both so tired enough we stopped early.
 We got the tent up and took a quick swim to rinse off some of the loon poop.

 Sometime after lunch, the smoke started to blow in.
 Red sky now even though the sun is a couple hand widths above the horizon.

+Reached camp around 16:00.

-In tent at 2020.
+In tent at 20:20.
 When the wind started to die down, the mosquitoes started to buzz.
 But by then we had camp set for the night, our teeth brushed, etc., and so were ready to pop into the tent.

 ## 2025-08-12 Day 7: Saganons Lake to Koko Falls